lukas-kuhn/macrograd/Readme.md

 - [ ] train ImageNet with vision transformer

 These will constantly change, depending on mood and time of day.
 This is all for educational purposes only.
 I don't have the nerve or the time to write a production grade library.

+### notes

+You can read about the process of building this library in [Notes.md](Notes.md).
+Even though I write in a conversational tone these are basically just notes for myself to deeply understand what I did.
+I hope that these are also helpful to someone other than me but here is no guarantee.